fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 8 - Systems Manager - Create the missing parameter

-One of the System Administrators took a look at the environment, and he said that a parameter missing on the back-end.
+One of the Systems Administrators took a look at the environment, and he said that a parameter missing on the back-end.
 He said that we need to fix Systems Manager.
 Go to the Systems Manager console, and create the parameter as specified below.

 ##### [Problem]
 It seems that a *'session'* parameter is missing, and this is making the application to break.